 On the other hand, the total population in Philippines was last recorded at 97.4 million people in 2013.
-However, Philippine Muslims people only comprise of 14% from the population, which those are practicing Islam.
-Because Philippines are a non Muslim country, most of the people of Philippines are Christians and it is almost 86.5%.2.
-So the Muslims population in Philippines constitutes as the minority.
-Despite of cultural barrier, Muslims in Philippines have the potential to maximize their contribution if only the uniqueness that they have could be seriously utilized.
-Numerous approaches had been done and programs had been designed.
-In the Philippines, the Halal Standard had been designed for the advantage of all.
-However, along the way there were hurdles have had encountered that caused the realization of Halal declined.
+28 However, Philippine Muslims people only comprise of 14% from the population, which those are practicing Islam.
+29 Because Philippines are a non Muslim country, most of the people of Philippines are Christians and it is almost

-Research Background
+Research Background 1 32